-On June 27, 2023, the Company entered into a First Amendment (the "First Amendment") to the Company's Amended and Restated Credit Agreement, dated as of April 29, 2022 (as amended by the First Amendment, the "Amended Credit Agreement"), with Silicon Valley Bank ("SVB"), Comerica Bank and Canadian Imperial Bank of Commerce.
-The First Amendment provided for Citibank, N.A. to join as a new lender, increased the amount of the Revolving Facility (as defined below) commitment by \$20.0 million and extended the maturity date of the Amended Credit Agreement to April 29, 2026, as well as other changes discussed below.
-The Amended Credit Agreement, inclusive of changes established by the First Amendment, includes the following, among other features:
+On ~~June 27, 2023~~ July 1, 2024, the Company entered into a First Second Amendment (the First Second Amendment) to the Company's Amended and Restated Credit Agreement dated as of April 29, 2022 (as amended, by the First Amendment, the "Amended Credit Agreement"), with Silicon Valley Bank, ("SVB") a division of First-Citizens Bank & Trust Company, as administrative agent, and other lenders party thereto.
+The Second Amendment, among other things, (i) extended the maturity date of the Revolving Facility from April 29, 2026 to April 29, 2027, Comerica Bank and Canadian Imperial Bank of Commerce.
+The First Amendment provided for Citibank, N.A. to join as a new lender, (ii) increased the amount of the Revolving Facility (as defined below) commitment by \$20.0 ~~\$65.0~~ million, for a total revolving loan commitment of \$125.0 million, (iii) increased the accordion feature from \$50.0 million to \$100.0 million, (iv) modified certain existing covenants, including increasing the minimum trailing four quarters free cash flow requirement to \$(25.0) million, and (v) for any fiscal quarter ending after the financial covenant trigger date (which was extended the maturity to April 28, 2026 or such earlier date of the Amended Credit Agreement to April 29, 2026, as well as other changes discussed below.
+The Amended Credit Agreement, inclusive of changes established designated by the First Amendment, includes the following, among other features:

-- Revolving Facility: The Amended Credit Agreement provides \$60.0 million in aggregate commitments for secured revolving loans ("Revolving Facility"), of which there were no outstanding borrowings as of June 30, 2024. - Term Loan: A term loan of \$85.0 million (the "Term Loan") was borrowed on April 29, 2022, the proceeds of which were used to replenish cash used to fund the acquisition of Segmint, which closed on April 25, 2022.
-On December 29, 2023, the Company paid the remaining outstanding principal balance of its term loan of \$82.9 million. - Accordion Feature: The Amended Credit Agreement also permits the Company, subject to certain conditions, to request additional revolving loan commitments in an aggregate principal amount of up to \$50.0 million, of which there were no outstanding borrowings as of June 30, 2024.
+- Revolving Facility: The Amended Credit Agreement provides \$60.0 million in aggregate commitments for secured revolving loans ("Revolving Facility" Company) (the "Financial Covenant Trigger Date"), replaced compliance with a fixed charge coverage ratio with compliance of which there were no outstanding borrowings as a minimum interest coverage ratio of ~~June 30, 2024~~. - Term Loan: A term loan of \$85.0 million (the "Term Loan") was borrowed on April 29, 2022, the proceeds of which were used to replenish cash used to fund the acquisition of Segment, which closed on April 25, 2022.
+On December 29, 2023, the Company paid the remaining outstanding principal balance of its term loan of \$82.9 million. - Accordion Feature: The Amended Credit Agreement also permits the Company, subject to certain conditions, to request additional revolving loan commitments in an aggregate principal amount of up to \$50.0 million, of which there were no outstanding borrowings as of ~~June 30, 2024~~.

+3.0x.
 Revolving Facility loans under the Amended Credit Agreement may be voluntarily prepaid and re-borrowed.
 Principal payments on the Term Loan are due in quarterly installments equal to an initial amount of approximately \$1.1 million, beginning on June 30, 2023 and continuing through March 31, 2024, and increasing to approximately \$2.1 million beginning on June 30, 2024 through the Amended Credit Agreement maturity date.
 Once repaid or prepaid, the Term Loan may not be re-borrowed.